 This module is the first part and a compulsory module of the MA in Creative Writing (F71).
 It is made up of four blocks, each of which will develop your understanding of different approaches to particular genres.
-You'll be introduced to a range of techniques and ideas, and will engage in forum work and peer-to-peer feedback, while honing your ability to read as a writer by analysing a variety of texts relevant to your chosen genres.
-Choosing from fiction, poetry, script and creative non-fiction, you will study a primary genre (your specialism) and a secondary genre, and therefore define your own pathway through the module.
+You'll be introduced to a range of techniques and ideas.
+You'll engage in forum work and peer-to-peer feedback while honing your ability to read as a writer by analysing a variety of texts relevant to your chosen genres.
+Choosing from fiction, poetry, script and creative non-fiction, you'll study a primary genre (your specialism) and a secondary genre, and therefore define your own pathway through the module.

-Block 4: The final block is comprised largely of independent study as you'll develop a substantial piece of creative writing as your end-of-module assessment.
-In the taught units you'll reflect on issues of professional practice, as well as approaches to planning and editing.
+Block 4: The final block is mainly comprised of independent study as you'll develop a substantial piece of creative writing as your end-of-module assessment.
+In the taught units, you'll reflect on issues of professional practice, as well as approaches to planning and editing.

 You will learn

 - develop writing skills and an awareness of approaches to writing in multiple genres: fiction, poetry, life writing and script for film, radio or stage

 - develop and hone sophisticated writing skills in at least one of those genres

 - engage in sharing, critiquing and reviewing work in a variety of genres